MenkeTechnologies/zpwr/README.md

 - neon-coded groups of zsh menu completion for git objects
 - heavily colorized man pages [zsh-very-colorful-manuals](https://github.com/MenkeTechnologies/zsh-very-colorful-manuals) -- manpages that glow
 - insert matching quotes, brackets and parentheses like most IDEs [zsh-autopair](https://github.com/hlissner/zsh-autopair)
-- custom keybinding to open files most recently edited based on viminfo and emacs recentf and placed into fzf for fuzzy searching `zpwr vimrecent` -- time travel through your edit history
+- custom keybinding to open files most recently edited based on viminfo and emacs recentf and placed into arb --fzf for fuzzy searching `zpwr vimrecent` -- time travel through your edit history
 - vim keybindings (insert, normal and visual modes) to run current code file open in vim in ztmux pane to right -- write and execute in one fluid motion
 - vim keybindings (insert, normal and visual modes) to run current vim selection in ztmux pane to right as standalone script
 - vim keybindings (insert, normal and visual modes) to run current vim selection in ztmux pane to right in REPL
-- fzf preview pane show contents of JAR, WAR, deb, rpm, zip, tgz and gzip files controlled by central FZF.*OPTS env vars -- x-ray vision for archives
+- arb --fzf preview pane show contents of JAR, WAR, deb, rpm, zip, tgz and gzip files controlled by central FZF.*OPTS env vars -- x-ray vision for archives
 - ergonomic, repeating ztmux keybindings for next and previous windows
-- zsh keybindings to fzf search file names and syntax highlighted, numbered file preview from bat or pygmentize `zpwr vimfilesearch`
+- zsh keybindings to arb --fzf search file names and syntax highlighted, numbered file preview from bat or pygmentize `zpwr vimfilesearch`
-- zsh keybindings to fzf search file contents and syntax highlighted, numbered file preview from bat or pygmentize `zpwr vimwordsearch`
+- zsh keybindings to arb --fzf search file contents and syntax highlighted, numbered file preview from bat or pygmentize `zpwr vimwordsearch`
-- zsh keybindings to fzf search of network processes with lsof return PIDs `zpwr lsof` -- scan the local net like a deck jockey
+- zsh keybindings to arb --fzf search of network processes with lsof return PIDs `zpwr lsof` -- scan the local net like a deck jockey
 - zsh function to cache all git directories `zpwr regengitrepocache`
 - zsh function to edit the cached git-directory list `zpwr gitreposfile`
 - zsh function to refresh the dirty-repo cache and run a command in every dirty repo `zpwr gitreposdirtyexec` -- find every repo with uncommitted cargo